influxdata/influxdb-client-js/influxdb-client-apis.deletescriptsidrequest.scriptid.md

 ## DeleteScriptsIDRequest.scriptID property

-The ID of the script to delete.
+A script ID.
+Specifies the script to delete.

 <b>Signature:</b>